ebpgfunpak/freebeam/README.md

 # freebeam
+Freebeam pattern conversion software for the
+Raith EBPG e-beam lithography system.

-Freebeam pattern conversion software for the EBPG Starting from a CAD file in GDS format, Freebeam produces fractured polygons in gpf format.
+Starting from a CAD file in GDS format, Freebeam produces fractured polygons in gpf format.
 Polygons work only on the newer UPG pattern generators, not